How to Create Files From Excel List

 This line releases the FileSystemObject.

-Overall, this code takes a list of file names and types in an Excel worksheet, creates a folder path where it will create the files, and uses VBA to loop through each row of the list and create a file for each row using the file name and type in that row.
-Here, we used the FileSystemObject to create the files, and the file name and extracted type from the full name using the position of the last dot in the name.
+Overall, this code takes a list of file names and types in an Excel worksheet, creates a folder path where it will create the files and uses VBA to loop through each row of the list and create a file for each row using the file name and type in that row.
+We have used the FileSystemObject to create the files and the file name as well as the extracted type from the full name using the position of the last dot in the name.

 Read More: How to Use Macro to Create Folders from Excel List